ali90h/rustc-dev-guide/src/rustdoc-internals/rustdoc-gui-test-suite.md

 Running `npx tsc` directly depends on your local TypeScript environment (DOM vs Node types).
 Prefer the suites above when in doubt.

+In CI, these checks run inside the dedicated "tidy" job (see the "tidy" job in GitHub Actions).
+It installs tidy and runs `./x.py test tidy -vv`, which triggers the ESLint/TypeScript steps described above.

 [Rustdoc test suites]: ../tests/compiletest.md#rustdoc-test-suites
 [`browser-UI-test`]: https://github.com/GuillaumeGomez/browser-UI-test/
 [puppeteer]: https://pptr.dev/